Program Overview

 Course Prerequisites:

-Students attending to the course should have a regular background in fundamental and applied microbial molecular biology: regulation of gene expression, nucleic acid methods, basics in (bio)chemistry and microbial physiology (Bachelor of Sciences or equivalent).
+Students attending the course should have a regular background in fundamental and applied microbial molecular biology: regulation of gene expression, nucleic acid methods, basics in (bio)chemistry and microbial physiology (Bachelor of Sciences or equivalent).
 Being a transdisciplinary course, diverse backgrounds are welcomed, as long as willingness to investigate missing or new concepts is a goal of the attendee.

 Course Organization: